4 Things We Can Learn from Retailers Using the CORTIX™ Platform

 How wonderful it would be if buildings became smarter and identified such instances, made informed decisions, cross-validated the accuracy of those decisions, and executed the decisions by turning off the lights - without any human intervention.

 The CORTIX platform helps retailers achieve these exact results and save millions in energy by optimizing the use of their building infrastructure and equipment through an interconnected network of systems with intelligent analytics.

 It monitors building operations and takes corrective actions to maintain comfort and ensure operational efficiency at the same time.
 Whether it’s compressors, heaters, interior lights, parking, or outdoor lights – the CORTIX platform, when connected to the systems, creates a larger, smarter network of communicating systems and uses the “CORTIXact” automation package to auto correct most of the deviations.
 Examples include releasing the light command when there’s an occupancy off signal or turning the HVAC fan system off when the building is in an ‘unoccupied’ state, or intelligently operating a group of RTUs to manage comfort for customers efficiently, even with some inefficient RTUs.

 The platform collects data across multiple endpoints and drives relevant information at each layer of communication.
-The system is equipped with machine learning (ML) algorithms and applies them to the stores’ operational requirements such as schedules, customer hours and security panel inputs.
+The system is equipped with artificial intelligence (AI) algorithms and applies them to the stores’ operational requirements such as schedules, customer hours and security panel inputs.